 Truth in Renting Act

-Under the Truth in Renting Act – Mich.
-Comp.
-Laws §554.634 – all lease and rental agreements are required to clearly state the following: “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
+Under the Truth in Renting Act (Michigan Comp.
+Laws §554.634) all lease and rental agreements are required to clearly state the following: “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
 This agreement is required to comply with the Truth in Renting Act.
 If you have a question about the interpretation or legality of a provision of this agreement, you may want to seek assistance from a lawyer or other qualified person.”

 The law requires that this notice must be prominent, no smaller than size 12-point type, or be in easily legible print with letters not smaller than one-eighth inch.
 The Truth in Renting Act is designed to ensure that all legally required disclosures are made and that tenants know their rights.
 Failure to comply gives the tenant the right to sue to void the rental agreement, force the landlord to include the required notice statement in all rental agreements he or she enters into in the future, and recover $500 or actual damages, whichever is greater.
-The penalties, of course, are meant to ensure compliance – so it’s always a best practice to follow the letter of the law, for the good of both your tenants and yourself.
+The penalties, of course, are meant to ensure compliance.

 - Void the entire lease agreement.